nemuru-eng/checkout-js-example/04-show_payment_method_conditions/README.md

 # Show payment method conditions

 This example demonstrates how to display the payment method conditions using the `paymentMethods` and `paymentMethod` functions.
-This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.paymentMethods`) and display each payment method conditions (`.paymentMethod`).
+This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.availablePaymentMethods`) and display each payment method conditions (`.paymentMethodConditions`).

 ![alt text](docs/payment-methods.png)